A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: The Maximum Entropy Distribution under Tsallis' Nonextensive Constraint

-Now, by the concavity of the LNE, any local maximizer of it will also be a global maximizer.
-And, by the scale-invariance property, it is enough to maximize the entropy functional over the larger set $\Omega_n^\ast$ and then the required MaxEnt distribution over $\Omega_n$ can be obtained simply by normalizing the maximizer functional over $\Omega_n^\ast$.
-This makes the maximization process easier practically and avoids the controversies regarding the existence of a multiplicative partition function associated with the MaxEnt distribution \cite{Oikonomou/Bagci:2017,Plastino/Rocca:2018}; we can either consider the arguments of standard calculus or those of functional analysis and variational calculus \cite{Plastino/Rocca:2015}.
-To further simplify the optimization problem, let us define $\widetilde{P} = P/||P||_\beta$ for any $P\in \Omega_n^\ast$, so that we have
+For the maximization of the LNE having parameters $\alpha, \beta$, by symmetry, we can consider $q$ to be either of these two parameters.
+For concreteness, in this paper, we will consider $q=\beta$ and $(\alpha, \beta)$ satisfies the conditions of Theorem \ref{THM:LNE_prop4} or \ref{THM:LNE_prop5} so that a maximizer of the LNE functional exists.
+Then, by the scale-invariance property, it is enough to maximize the LNE functional over the larger set $\Omega_n^\ast$ and then the required MaxEnt distribution over $\Omega_n$ can be obtained simply by normalizing the maximizer functional over $\Omega_n^\ast$.
+This makes the maximization process practically easier and we can either consider the arguments of standard calculus or those of functional analysis and variational calculus.
+The final MaxEnt distribution obtained under the constraints in (\ref{EQ:Constraints_Nq}) is derived in the following theorem for all $\alpha, \beta>0$.